 350NYC is part of a vibrant and active climate movement in New York City and NY State.
 Some organizations and coalitions that we collaborate with include Divest NY, the NYC Grassroots Alliance, Sane Energy Project, WinWind NY, The People’s Climate Movement, NY (PCMNY), NY Renews, and Food & Water Watch

-Professionally, her background is in film production and international children’s television including work for WNET Thirteen, Nickelodeon, and Children’s Television Workshop (International Department).
-She holds a BDIC degree in Film Studies from the University of Massachusetts of Amherst via the Five College Program, and is a singer-songwriter.
+Professionally, her background is in film production and international children’s television including work for WNET Thirteen, Nickelodeon, and Children’s Television Workshop.
+She is also a singer-songwriter.